barad1tos/Python-Scripts/README.md

 - **services/** – All integrations with third-party APIs or external systems.
 - **utils/** – Your toolbox: logging, YAML/file helpers, and more.
 - **readme.md** – Local docs: setup, usage, troubleshooting.
-- **image.png** – Diagrams/screenshots to help you visualize what’s what.
+- **image.png** – Diagrams/screenshots to help you visualize what's what.

 Other scripts?
-You’ll find them at the repo root or in similar subfolders.
+You'll find them at the repo root or in similar subfolders.

 ---

-## Quickstart
+## Quick-start

 **Python version:**
 Check `.python-version`, `pyproject.toml`, or inside each script.
 If nothing’s set, just run the latest stable Python 3.x.